shovo896/cpp/README.md

 # cpp
   That is my cpp (partial)journey along with Duteeee ,we emphasis on OOP and functions on this section ,that was an incredible journey to collab with this guy ,  I really love  for her  enthusiassm ,helping  mindset .
-On journey we covered -
+On this  journey we covered -

 - Classes and Objects